TallerWebSolutions/blog/README.md

 3. Run `npm install --production`
 4. To start the blog, run `npm start` (optionally run with `--development`)

+> Consider running all commands with a preceding `sudo`.
+If you don't know what that means, you probably need to use it.

 ### Stay up [forever](https://github.com/nodejitsu/forever)